To apply: https://corpsnm.org/crew-positions

 Position Type: Full-time, temporary, 25 weeks.

-Location: Based in Santa Fe or Carlsbad, NM with travel throughout the state expected.
+Location: Based in Santa Fe, NM with travel throughout the state expected.

 Benefits: Paid training; health benefits; Grocery budget while camping in the field.
 AmeriCorps Education Award upon successful completion of term.